-When the Receivership started, none of these accounts and funds existed.15 Any implication that it was the duty of the Receiver to fund the GSWA with substantially more than necessary to continue operations and to establish funds intended to cover future costs is baseless.
-In fact, the financial structure established by the Receiver more than adequately funded both current operations and reserve funds, although the
+When the Receivership started, none of these accounts and funds existed.
+14 Any implication that it was the duty of the Receiver to fund the GSWA with substantially more than necessary to continue operations

 11 The name of this account is Post-Closure Care Account.
 The word Layon is added to distinguish this account from the Ordot Post-Closure Care Reserve account.